Virginia Tech® home

 Environmental Health & Safety has developed a Hearing Conservation Program to comply with OSHA regulations and to coordinate efforts to reduce occupational noise exposures and prevent occupational hearing loss.
 All employees with an 85 dBA Time Weighted Average (TWA) or higher must attend hearing conservation training annually at Environmental Health & Safety.
 Hearing protection devices must comply with ANSI standards.

 Environmental Health & Safety must conduct noise measurements to determine if employees are being overexposed to noise and to identify the machine(s) or work process(s) that are contributing to the exposure.
 If a worker is exposed to an excessive amount of noise, measurements are needed to determine the proper hearing protection device (HPD) that should be used.
 Accurate exposure measurements are also needed so that affected employees can be included in the Hearing Conservation Program if they are exposed to excessive noise levels.
+The employee's department shall pay for, and continue to provide, any required HPD to the employee at no cost to the employee.

 Note: Engineering and administrative controls are the most effective and preferred methods to prevent noise-induced hearing loss.